Golf: Ireland's Lowry fires 67 after hour's drive to buy putter

 “New putter was OK,” Lowry said.
 “Behaved early on, but then left a few short.
 It’s funny when you’re kind of not used to something, but yeah, it was fine.”

-He broke his putter during Thursday’s opening round and was forced to make his shopping trip as the course equipment trailers had departed the course on Wednesday.
+He broke his putter during Thursday’s opening round and was forced to make a shopping trip as the course equipment trailers had departed the course on Wednesday.

 “It just snapped in half, one of those freak things,” Lowry said.